Travel Tips For Ayodhya Tour Package

 When is the best time to visit Ayodhya?

 The best time to plan an Ayodhya trip is typically during the cooler months, from October to March.
-During this period the weather is pleasant and ideal for sightseeing (summers in Uttar Pradesh can be extremely hot, and peak afternoons in May–June are best avoided).
-These months also coincide with important festivals: for instance, late October or November brings Diwali when Ayodhya hosts the grand Deepotsav – the entire city is illuminated with millions of oil lamps in celebration.
-Another auspicious time is around March/April during Ram Navami, which marks Lord Rama’s birth & Hanuman Jayanti,thousands of devotees throng Ayodhya for processions and rituals.
-Visiting during such festivals can be a magical experience.
+During this period, the weather is pleasant and ideal for sightseeing.
+These months also coincide with important festivals: for instance, late October or November brings Diwali, when Ayodhya hosts the grand Deepotsav.
+Another auspicious time is around March or April during Ram Navami and Hanuman Jayanti, when thousands of devotees throng Ayodhya for processions and rituals.

 How can I reach Ayodhya?